sysnormal1/java-spring-sso-client-protector/README.md

-# Base Server SSO Client Security Configuration
+# Sysnormal Sso client protector

 This starter provides a Spring Security auto-configuration for integrating Single Sign-On (SSO) authentication into your Spring Boot application.
 It includes a base security configuration and a filter to validate JWT tokens against an SSO server, ensuring secure access to protected endpoints.